 Microsoft 365 Single Sign-On Setup Guide

-Office 365 (and Azure AD) Single Sign-On (SSO) Setup Guide
+Microsoft 365 (and Azure AD) Single Sign-On (SSO) Setup Guide

 To enable this functionality, an administrator for your organization must follow the steps below.
 For assistance, please contact the Protected Trust support team.